-The Company employs certain of its vessels in pools.
+Prior to the Robin Spin-Off, the Company employed its Handysize vessel in a pool.
 The main objective of pools is to enter into arrangements for the employment and operation of the pool vessels, so as to secure for the pool participants the highest commercially available earnings per vessel on the basis of pooling the revenue and expenses of the pool vessels and dividing it between the pool participants based on the terms of the pool agreement.
 The Company typically enters into pool arrangements for a minimum period of six months, subject to certain rights of suspension and/or early termination.

-As of December 31, 2023, and December 31, 2022, 'Trade accounts receivable, net', related to voyage charters, amounted to \$303,577 and \$2,462,714, respectively.
-This decrease by \$2,159,137 in 'Trade accounts receivable, net' was mainly attributable to the timing of collections and the employment in pools of our tanker fleet, except one tanker vessel that operated under period time charter during the year ended December 31, 2023.
+As of December 31, 2023, and December 31, 2024, 'Trade accounts receivable, net', related to voyage charters, amounted to \$205,184 and \$0, respectively.
+This decrease by \$205,184 in 'Trade accounts receivable, net' was mainly attributable to the timing of collections and the employment mainly under period time charters and pool.

-As of December 31, 2023, and December 31, 2022, there were no deferred assets and liabilities related to voyage charters.
+As of December 31, 2023, and December 31, 2024, there were no deferred assets and no deferred liabilities related to voyage charters, respectively.